bsmith89/midas2-wiki/MIDAS-2.0.md

 ## Across-samples Results Layout

-For a collection of samples, population SNPs and functional abundance can be computed using the corresponding subcommands `midas_merge_snps` and `midas_merge_genes`.
-The result layout for those looks as follows:
+For a collection of samples, population SNPs and pan-gene abundance can be computed using the corresponding subcommands `midas_merge_snps` and `midas_merge_genes`.  `{midas_outdir}` is the output directory provided by the user, which is the root of the layout below.

 ```
 Output                                          Producer             Meaning